-Other treatments should start within four weeks of agreeing to your treatment plan.
+Treatment should start within two weeks (surgery) or within four weeks (other treatments) of agreeing to your treatment plan.
+In some cases, urgent treatment is needed.

 You can ask your GP for a referral to another specialist for a second opinion.